Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Proportional PB Rules

 The outcome of Sequential Phragmén is the set of all budget allocations constructed by the procedure above (for all possible ways of breaking ties between the projects in $P^\star_t$). \end{definition}

-Note that with this stopping condition (required to guarantee a property known as priceability), Sequential Phragmén is not exhaustive.
+Observe that, due to the fact that each voter's budget increases continuously, the approvers whose project~$p$ is selected at a given time~$t$ in fact will have accumulated \emph{exactly} $c(p)$, not more, which justifies setting their budgets back all the way to~0.
+Also note that with the above stopping condition---required to guarantee a property known as priceability \citep{LCG22}---Sequential Phragmén is not exhaustive.
 But it is exhaustive on unit-cost instances.

+Unfortunately, whatever assumptions we are willing to make regarding the noise model generating the approval sets of voters, Sequential Phragmén cannot be used to track the ground truth, not even for unit-cost instances.

-\begin{proposition} There exists no noise model $\noiseModel$ such that Sequential Phragmén is the MLE for $\noiseModel$, not even on unit-cost instances with the additional assumption that the ground truth is exhaustive. \end{proposition} \begin{proof} Consider an instance $I$ with four projects denoted by $p_1$, $p_2$, $p_3$ and $p_4$, all of cost 1, and budget limit $b = 3$.
+\begin{proposition} There exists no noise model $\noiseModel$ such that Sequential Phragmén is the MLE for $\noiseModel$, not even on unit-cost instances with the additional assumption that the ground truth is exhaustive. \end{proposition} \begin{proof} Consider an instance $I$ with four projects denoted by $p_1$, $p_2$, $p_3$, and $p_4$, all of cost $1$, and budget limit of $b = 3$.
 We consider two profile, $\profile^1$ and $\profile^2$, as presented below, where $\profile^1$ is on the left and $\profile^2$ is on the right.

-We claim that on both profile $\profile^1$ and profile $\profile^2$, Sequential Phragmén rule outputs a single budget allocation $\pi = \{p_1, p_3, p_4\}$.
-Remember that, in the unit-cost setting, Sequential Phragmén rule is exhaustive.
-The budget allocation $\pi$ is thus exhaustive.
+We claim that on both profile $\profile^1$ and profile $\profile^2$, Sequential Phragmén outputs a single budget allocation, namely $\pi = \{p_1, p_3, p_4\}$.
+Remember that, in the unit-cost setting, Sequential Phragmén is exhaustive.
+The budget allocation $\pi$ indeed is exhaustive.